Romance! As the name suggests we all love to have more of it in our lives. We all love in our lives, so we love to watch romance in Cinema too.

-A School-Romance, a story about the pure teenage love.
+A School-Romance, a story about pure teenage love.

-A fourteen-year boy named “Joshi” has a crush on his classmate girl “Shirodkar”, he wants to convey these feelings to her.
+A fourteen-year-old boy named “Joshi” has a crush on his classmate girl “Shirodkar”, and he wants to convey these feelings to her.

-Joshi has three friends along with him everywhere, who are also going through the same phase of love-like feeling.
+Joshi has three friends along with him everywhere, who are also going through the same phase of love-like feelings.

-Treatment of this movie gentle & sweet.
+The treatment of this movie is gentle & sweet.
 Nicely written characters & sincerely performed by each of the actors.

 We see maturity in Direction & Written for an immature love story.